noahgibbs/madscience_octopress/source/index.markdown

 Everybody who buys gets:

-* The software - you'll get access through a GitHub private repository
 * "How-to" videos matched with chapters, so you can jump right into deploying your application
-* Seven mini-ebook chapters covering Ruby deployment in the right amount of depth, without being a "do it yourself" tools tutorial (<a href="table-of-contents">Table of Contents</a>)
+* The book of Ruby deployment in the right amount of depth.
+NOT a "do it yourself" tools tutorial (<a href="table-of-contents">Table of Contents</a>)
 * The Troubleshooting Guide giving step-by-step error messages and quick fixes for common problems.
 * Free updates for life!